Blue-sided Sprite (Pseudagrion sudanicum)

 Habitat

-Inhabits fast flowing rivers in hot savanna regions.
-Favours sites with an abundance emergent grass, sedge, reeds or papyrus.
+The Blue-sided Sprite inhabits fast-flowing rivers in hot savanna regions.
+It favours sites with an abundance of emergent grass, sedge, reeds, or papyrus.

 Behaviour